 Women and the Priesthood

-We have to thank those who embraced the vision and began the process of opening the doors to ordain women.
+We thank those who embraced the vision and began the process of opening the doors for women to be ordained.

-It was the women who walked with Jesus to Calvary and stood with him at the cross loving Jesus, never leaving his side.
+Mary Magdalene & Mary, Mother of Jesus walked with Jesus to Calvary; stood with him at the Cross, never leaving Jesus’ side.

-On the third day after his death Jesus appeared to Mary Magdalene with a promised message.
+On the third day after his death Christ appeared to Mary Magdalene with a promised message.

-A fine cloth merchant named Lydia assisted Paul in his ministry.
+We turn to scripture and meet women who continued with Christ’s work after his ascension to Heaven.
+A fine cloth merchant named Lydia assisted Paul during his ministry.

-Married and single mothers raising their own families and working with others who are often viewed by the church as marginally unfit, spreading the Spirit of Christ all along the way.
+In our era, many women raising their own families are ministering to others who are often viewed by the church as marginally unfit to spread the Spirit of Christ.

 Women’s ordination is bearing good fruit and will continue to move forward.
-There are many fine women serving as priests in small faith-based communities/parishes, counseling centers, outreach ministry, nursing homes and so can you.
+There are many women serving as priests and ministers in small faith-based communities, counseling centers, outreach ministry, chaplaincy, other settings and so can you.

 I have come to understand it is not what makes us different, but what makes us the same.